moliver28/research-handbook/content/handbook/business-technology/data-team/platform/snowflake-warehouse-optimization.md

 | % increase     |            | -50%              | 0%     |

-#### Example 2
+##### Example 2

-Example 2, runtime is 60% of the original runtime, or 36 minutes.
-The runtime has improved by 40%, i.e it takes 40% less time.
-Meanwhile, the cost has went up 20% from $2 to $2.40:
+The runtime has decreased by 40% from 1 hour -> 36 minutes.
+Meanwhile, the cost has increased by 20% from $2 to $2.40:

 | warehouse_size | Credits/hr | runtime in hours | cost   |
 |----------------|------------|------------------|--------|